Darwin Festival: Darwin Aboriginal Art Fair

 The Darwin Aboriginal Art Fair (DAAF) began as a complement to the National Aboriginal and Torres Strait Islander Art Awards (NATSIAA), which began in 1984.

 The event now takes place as part of the Darwin Festival.
 The work of both emerging and established artists is showcased at the fair, which enables arts industry buyers, as well as art loves, to buy art directly from art centres which are owned and operated by Aboriginal and Torres Strait Islander people.

 The 16th edition of the art fair was held from 5 to 7 August in 2022 in the Darwin Convention Centre, after two years of having been held online due to the COVID-19 pandemic.
 There were 78 art centres represented at the event.

-The art fair is scheduled to run from 11 to 13 August in 2023.
+The 17th official art fair ran from 11 to 13 August in 2023, with other events starting before the 11th, including the Indigenous Fashion Projects‘ Country to Couture runway and the National Indigenous Fashion Awards.

+The next edition of DAAF will take place in August 2026, and offer both online and in person ways to attend.